github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-pypi.md

 OpenID Connect (OIDC) allows your {% data variables.product.prodname_actions %} workflows to authenticate with [PyPI](https://pypi.org) to publish Python packages.

 This guide gives an overview of how to configure PyPI to trust {% data variables.product.prodname_dotcom %}'s OIDC as a federated identity, and demonstrates how to use this configuration in the [`pypa/gh-action-pypi-publish`](https://github.com/marketplace/actions/pypi-publish) action to publish packages to PyPI (or other Python package indices) without any manual API token management.

-{% ifversion ghes %}
-{% note %}

-**Note:** PyPI currently only supports OIDC federation with GitHub's own hosted OIDC IdP, which is identified by its issuer (`https://token.actions.githubusercontent.com`).
-Self-hosted GitHub Enterprise instances are not supported.

-{% endnote %}
-{% endif %}

 ## Prerequisites